KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 All of the above led to Stack Overflow having a reputation for being a [doubled-edged sword](https://english.stackexchange.com/questions/60728/why-is-the-term-double-edged-sword-used-for-something-that-can-be-favorable-an): on one hand, it is one of the best sources of information for anybody writing code; but on the other hand, Stack Overflow can feel like a pretty unforgiving place - especially for beginners or for people who already feel unwelcome in computer science.

-[This article](https://hackernoon.com/the-decline-of-stack-overflow-7cb69faa575d) is a good collection of the kinds of experiences many people have with Stack Overflow: their questions are downvoted, closed, or deleted; they receive rude or snarky comments; and they're at the mercy of the strict rules enforced by thousands of other users.
+[Hackernoon - decline-of-stackoverflow](https://hackernoon.com/the-decline-of-stack-overflow-7cb69faa575d) is a good collection of the kinds of experiences many people have with Stack Overflow: their questions are downvoted, closed, or deleted; they receive rude or snarky comments; and they're at the mercy of the strict rules enforced by thousands of other users.

 Here are a few questions about this reputation problem posted on Stack Overflow.
 (More specifically, most of them were posted on [Meta Stack Overflow](https://meta.stackoverflow.com/) or [Meta Stack Exchange](https://meta.stackexchange.com/), which are like Stack Overflow for questions about Stack Overflow itself.)